Bertoid1311/B7094/README.md

 - The hexadecimal column in the binary-mode display (that previously showed the P7B formatting of a tape image) has been eliminated, and replaced by a new character column showing machine words interpreted as if they contain six characters using internal BCD character codes, rather than the usual external (or "alternate") BCD character codes used on a BCD tape.
 This column always contains gibberish for a "pure" BCD tape, but on a hybrid BCD and binary tape (such as a job tape containing a program in relocatable binary form), or even on a "pure" binary tape (such as an IBSYS tape), this column sometimes shows human-readable text that can be of interest.

 - There is now a "sliding window" in the Tape Viewer, where arbitrary "From Byte" and "To Byte" positions can be selected for display.
 The "Redisplay" button causes the chosen limits to take effect (if "From Byte" is blank, it defaults to 0; if "To Byte" is blank, it defaults to either the last position on the tape or to "From Byte" plus a maximum window size, whichever is lower).
 "Clear" clears "From Byte" and "To Byte".
 "Use Whole Tape" resets the limits from 0 up to either the actual size of the tape or the maximum window size, whichever is lower.
-The maximum window size is large enough to be able to see all of SYSOUT.BCD for all the demos without the user having to increase the "From Byte" and click "Redisplay" to see the end of the tape.
+The maximum window size is large enough to be able to see all of ..\Output\SysOut.BCD for all the demos without the user having to increase the "From Byte" and click "Redisplay" to see the end of the tape.
 All the labels and buttons having to do with the adjustable view window are colored purple, to visually group them together.
 The Tape Viewer resynchronizes the word framing when starting the display from an arbitrary point on the tape.

 ## Additional advanced details